Is a Correction Looming Ahead for Moderna Inc. (MRNA)

 MRNA’s Market Performance

-MRNA stocks went down by -5.54% for the week, with a monthly drop of -17.52% and a quarterly performance of -16.09%, while its annual performance rate touched -23.62%.
-The volatility ratio for the week stands at 8.54% while the volatility levels for the past 30 days are set at 6.90% for Moderna Inc. The simple moving average for the period of the last 20 days is -8.28% for MRNA stocks with a simple moving average of -46.87% for the last 200 days.
+MRNA stocks went down by -4.42% for the week, with a monthly drop of -14.59% and a quarterly performance of -15.27%, while its annual performance rate touched -14.35%.
+The volatility ratio for the week stands at 8.46% while the volatility levels for the past 30 days are set at 7.44% for Moderna Inc..
+The simple moving average for the period of the last 20 days is -9.27% for MRNA stocks with a simple moving average of -48.41% for the last 200 days.

 Analysts’ Opinion of MRNA